David Richards (businessman)

 David James Richards (born 13 November 1970) is a British entrepreneur, philanthropist and investor.
-He co-founded WANdisco, an Anglo-American software company specialising in distributed computing in 2005.
+He co-founded WANdisco, an Anglo-American software company specialising in distributed computing, and is co-founder and managing partner of Yorkshire AI Labs, a Sheffield-based venture firm that builds AI-powered companies in partnership with domain experts.

-After leaving WANdisco in 2023, Richards co-founded Yorkshire AI Labs, a Sheffield-based venture capital firm with an initial £10 million fund aimed at investing in Yorkshire-based technology businesses.
-In February 2025, he was appointed to the Economic Growth and Investment Group of the Social Mobility Commission, an advisory body sponsored by the Cabinet Office.
-The group was established to drive regional economic development and support social mobility initiatives across the UK.
+Early life

-Biography
+Richards was born in Sheffield, England in 1970, where his father worked in the steel industry.
+He graduated with a degree in Computer science from the University of Huddersfield in 1992, after which he became an early member of the team at Druid Group.

-He was born in Sheffield, England in 1970, where his father worked in the steel industry.
-Graduating with a degree in computer science from the University of Huddersfield in 1992, he became an early member of the team at Druid Group.
+Career

-In the mid-1990s, Richards formed a SAP consulting company, which he sold in the late 1998 and moved to Silicon Valley.
-Raising $25m from venture capital, he founded business software company Insevo before creating Librados, which was acquired by Netmanage in 2004.
+In the mid-1990s, Richards formed a SAP consulting company, which he sold in 1998 and relocated to Silicon Valley.
+Raising $25 million from venture capital, he founded business software company Insevo before creating Librados, which was acquired by NetManage in 2004.

-WANdisco was incorporated in 2005 after a chance meeting between Richards and WANdisco chief scientist, Dr. Yeturu Aahlad.
-Richards recognized the potential of Aahlad's invention, and the two decided to create a company without the use of venture capital or angel investors.
+WANdisco was incorporated in 2005 following a chance meeting between Richards and chief scientist Dr Yeturu Aahlad.
+Richards recognised the potential of Aahlad's invention and the two decided to create the company without the use of Venture capital or angel investors.
 In June 2012, the company was floated on the London Stock Exchange.